-Benbeoch Wood, the property immediately to the north of Riverside may also be available.
+Benbeoch Wood, the property immediately to the north of Riverside is now available on our website.
 It measures 6.62 acres and is shaded pale green (ABCD) on the plan.
 Benbeoch will not be sold separately in advance of Riverside.
 Please contact the agent for more details.
+The vendor is willing to discuss a combined sale - please contact the agent for more details.

 If It Were Mine